a fee-based online consultation clinic for Obstetrics & Gynecology

 Chlamydia Trachomatis is a common sexually transmitted organism which causes a disease called Lymphogranuloma venereum.
+However, the disease is more commonly known as Chlamydia.

-Chlamydia Trachomatis has been widely blamed for symptomless infections of the female genital tract like the tubes and the ovaries.
+It is mostly seen in tropical countries and affects men more than women.
+Chlamydia Trachomatis has been widely blamed for symptomless infections of the female genital tract, especially the tubes and the ovaries.

 It is believed to be one of the main culprits causing infertility due to blockage of the fallopian tubes.